Canadian faces spy ruling as Huawei decision looms - NewsBreak

 Canadian Ambassador Dominic Barton said he would go to see Spavor in Dandong, about 210 miles (340 kilometers) east of Beijing on the North Korean border.

 Asked when a ruling might come, Barton said, “our sense is, it’s tomorrow.”
-As for the second detained Canadian, former diplomat Michael Kovrig, the ambassador said, “we have not received any indication of that.”
+As for the second detained Canadian, entrepreneur Michael Kovrig, the ambassador said, “we have not received any indication of that.”

 Meng Wanzhou, the chief financial officer of Huawei Technologies Ltd., was arrested Dec.
 1, 2018, in Vancouver on U.S. charges of lying to the Hong Kong arm of the British bank HSBC about possible dealings with Iran in violation of trade sanctions.